apache/mxnet/docs/how_to/bucketing.md

 The architecture used in the example is a simple word-embedding layer followed by two LSTM layers.
 In the original example, the model is unrolled explicitly in time for a fixed length of 32.
 In this demo, we will show how to use bucketing to implement variable-length sequence training.

 In order to enable bucketing, MXNet need to know how to construct a new unrolled symbolic architecture for a different sequence length.
-To achieve this, instead of constructing a model with a fixed `Symbol`, we use a callback function that generating new `Symbol` on a *bucket key*.
+To achieve this, instead of constructing a model with a fixed `Symbol`, we use a callback function that generates new `Symbol` on a *bucket key*.

 ```python